 The vision and core values of founders Roberta and Jim Heath and the founding head of school, David Heath (no relation) remain central to MP&MS. At the heart of our mission lies a deep respect for the developmental stages of childhood and early adolescence.
 The founders envisioned a school where teachers respect the pace of each child’s journey from childhood through adolescence, recognizing the many ways in which children learn and striving to educate the whole child.
 The school’s integrated curriculum provides opportunities for children to explore their passions in many different areas and attracts dedicated teachers with a deep understanding of children and learning.

-Marin Primary & Middle School's fourth head of school, Andrew Slater, joined the community in July 2017.
-Andrew holds a Master of Educational Administration from Harvard University and a Master of Elementary Education from Bank Street College.
-He graduated with honors with a B.A. in History from Lewis and Clark College.
-His experience fostering thriving schools is an excellent match with our long-term strategic initiatives, while his background and educational philosophy are strongly aligned with our school’s mission and values.
+Marin Primary & Middle School's fourth head of school, Andrew Slater, joined the community from July 2017 until the fall of 2020.
+Andrew's experience fostering thriving schools matched our long-term strategic initiatives, and his background and educational philosophy were strongly aligned with our school’s mission and values.

 MP&MS received its first accreditation from the California Association of Independent Schools (CAIS) in 1999, and first Western Association of Schools and Colleges (WASC) accreditation in 1995.
-As stated above the school is currently undergoing its fourth accreditation process following a seven-year term of accreditation from CAIS and WASC in 2013.
-Our current re-accreditation process with these organizations will conclude in 2020.
+The school received a seven-year term of accreditation from CAIS and WASC in 2020.

 As Marin Primary & Middle School continues to grow and thrive, our mission and the vision of our founders inspires an ongoing commitment to creating connections, embracing growth, and honoring the journey.